top of page

 Course Description:

-II.
-PURPOSE STATEMENT (OR ROLE OF THE CLASS IN PROGRAM OF STUDY) The course will fulfill a full credit for a typical high school transcript.
+PURPOSE STATEMENT (OR ROLE OF THE CLASS IN PROGRAM OF STUDY):

 After completing the course, the student should be able to:

-1. demonstrate their acquaintance with the written material in American History by the successful completion of assigned readings.
+1. demonstrate their acquaintance with the lecture and/or written material related to historical

 1. Readings & Class Participation

-Each student will be required to do all assigned readings.
-These readings
+Each student will be required to do all assigned readings and attend and participate in class.

-Each student will be required to write a research paper on a relevant topic which must be pre-approved by the instructor.
-This paper will be 6-8 pages in length with full citations.
-(More to come on this assignment)
+Each student will be required to write a research paper on a topic which must be pre-approved by the instructor.
+This paper will be 5-7 pages in length with full citations.

 3. Tests